-- Obtained an understanding and evaluated the Group's processes and controls relating to the purchasing and costing of inventory including the enhanced controls arising from the COVID-19 pandemic; - Tested the inventory costing by checking the costs incurred to supporting documents and performing re-computation of the weighted average costing; and - Evaluated the adequacy of the allowance for inventory to net realisable value through the following: - Testing the inventory ageing report to identify slow moving inventory; inquire with management and establish if there are any known slow moving or obsolete inventory especially in the wake of the COVID-19 pandemic; and - Reviewing the basis of management's assessment of inventory net realisable value by product and by brands and testing management's assessment on a sample basis by: - comparing the net realisable value of a sample of products to selling prices subsequent to the balance sheet date; - reviewing the historical and subsequent sales to ascertain that inventory holding balances does not exceed expected demand; - considering the potential impact of the COVID-19 pandemic on the net realizable value through discussions with management, observation of the subsequent sales and assessment of price support from suppliers; and - where selling price is lower than cost or where there are no sales after year-end or during the year or when the expected demand is lower than the inventory holding balances, we inquire with management and assess whether upcoming marketing and sales programs will generate sufficient demand and whether the shortfall difference between selling price and cost will be reimbursed by the suppliers.
+- Obtained an understanding and evaluated the Group's processes and controls relating to the purchasing and costing of inventory including the enhanced controls put in place by management due to the COVID-19 pandemic; - Tested the inventory costing by checking the costs incurred to supporting documents and performing re-computation of the weighted average costing; and - Evaluated the adequacy of the allowance for inventory to net realisable value through the following: - Obtained an understanding on the Group's provisioning policy and assessed reasonableness on the policy; - Testing the inventory ageing report to identify slow moving inventory; reviewed on sample basis that inventory items are categorised appropriately in the relevant ageing bracket; inquire with management and establish if there are any known slow moving or obsolete inventory; and - Reviewing the basis of management's assessment of inventory net realisable value by product and by brands and testing management's assessment on a sample basis by: - · comparing the net realisable value of a sample of products to selling prices subsequent to the balance sheet date; - reviewing the historical and subsequent sales to ascertain that inventory holding balances does not exceed expected demand; - considering the potential impact of the COVID-19 pandemic on the net realizable value through discussions with management, observation of the subsequent sales and assessment of price support from suppliers; - where selling price is lower than cost or where there are no sales during the year or subsequent to the balance sheet date, or when the expected demand is lower than the inventory holding balances, we inquire with management and assess whether upcoming marketing and sales programs will generate sufficient demand and whether the shortfall difference between selling price and cost will be reimbursed by the suppliers; and - where such costs were not reimbursed by the suppliers, we assessed the adequacy of allowance for inventory obsolescence determined by the management.

-We also assessed the adequacy of the Group's disclosures on inventories and the key sources of estimation uncertainty in relation to allowance for inventory to net realisable value in Notes 3.2(i) and 17 to the financial statements respectively.
+We also assessed the adequacy of the Group's disclosures on the key sources of estimation uncertainty in relation to allowance for inventory to net realisable value and inventories in Note 3.2(i) Allowance for inventory to net realisable value and Note 17 Inventories to the financial statements.